nyguerrillagirl/100-days-of-code/log.md

 # 100 Days Of Code - Log

 ### Day 71: December 6, 2024
-- Complete Module 2/4 in Course 2/8 [Play It Safe - Manage Security Risks] in Google Cybersecurity Professional Certificate
+- Continue Module 2/4 in Course 2/8 [Play It Safe - Manage Security Risks] in Google Cybersecurity Professional Certificate
-- Dive Into Data Science - Complete Reading Chapter 2
+- Dive Into Data Science - Completed Reading Chapter 2
-  - univariate regression
-  - multivariate regression
-- Continue working on Module 3/5 in Course 2 [Programming with JavaScript]/9 [Meta Front-End Specialization]
-- Starting Statistics book (OpenStax - free book) - Introductory Statistics, 2e
+  - will need to review but the reshape operation is puzzling
-  - Completed Chapter 1 Sampling and Data
+- Data Camp Python Test
+- Watching Wandering Warriors Cup/2 (6 hours!)

 ### Day 70: December 5, 2024
 - The Data Visualization Workshop - Writing notes on Chapter 1